iann0036/auto-capacity-reservations/README.md

 * Linux with SQL Server Standard
 * Linux with SQL Server Web
 * Linux with SQL Server Enterprise

-If you do not assign the correct platform type in the tag, the wrong Capacity Reservation may be incremented in total capacity.

 ## Feedback